PublicDataWorks/tachio/README.md

-# Coach Artie Discord Bot

-Hello and welcome to the repository of Coach Artie, the hyper-intelligent AI assistant for [Room 302 Studio](https://www.room302.studio/).

-## About Coach Artie

-Coach Artie is an advanced AI assistant that facilitates collaboration, helps answer questions, and sources resources to support the members of Room 302 Studio - a creative space dedicated to cultivating innovative projects and ideas.
-Coach Artie's goal is promoting a growth-conscious and explorative learning environment and assisting the studio in day-to-day tasks.

-## Features

-1. **Information Storage:** Coach Artie can remember key details from past interactions, providing a personalized support experience.
-2. **Versatile Capabilities:** from fetching URL summaries, integrating with Google Drive, to generating pytorch-friendly code snippets, Coach Artie showcases a wide array of skills.
-3. **Ease of Communication:** by joining your Discord server, Coach Artie can seamlessly engage with the studio members in real-time.
+# Tachio

 ## API Overview

 `api.js` is responsible for handling API requests.
-It allows you to interact with the bot, including all memories and capabilities, without using Discord.
+It allows you to interact with tachio's memories and capabilities directly.

 #### POST `/api/message`

-**Purpose:** Processes a message in the same way as if it were a message from Discord.
+**Purpose:** Processes a message in the same way as if it were a message from Missive or Discord.

 **Request Body:**
 - `message` (String): The text of the message to be processed.